Climate Change Research

 In 2018, the southern coastal state of Kerala, one of the most densely populated in India, experienced the worst floods in almost 100 years, affecting an estimated 5.4 million people.
 Between June 1 and August 28, cumulative rainfall was more than 42% higher than typical averages.

-Wildfires in California have increased fivefold since 1972—a result of outdated electrical utility equipment and hot, dry, and windy conditions.
+Wildfires in California have increased fivefold since 1972 as a result of hot, dry, and windy conditions.
 Increasingly fluctuating temperatures reduce the lifespan of asphalt, add stress to expansion joints on bridges, and cause bucking of railways, among other effects.

 Across the US, insurance premiums are rising in areas vulnerable to changing climate, and certain areas are uninsurable.
 In California, where wildfires are increasingly frequent and damaging, the state banned insurance companies from dropping policies of customers in or near recent fire-affected areas.
-California insurers filed for 80 rate increases in 2018, more than double that of 2015.
+California insurers filed for 111 rate increases in 2023.

-By 2030, global fish demand is expected to increase by 20% or more, while “fish populations in the oceans are being depleted due to destructive fishing practices, inadequate policies and climate change.”
+As of 2023, global fish demand is expected to increase by 14% while “fish populations in the oceans are being depleted due to destructive fishing practices, inadequate policies and climate change.”
 Fish is the primary source of protein or income for more than three billion people globally.

 The Australian Great Barrier Reef, one of the most biologically diverse places in the world, which has suffered severe bleaching (as described above), supports 64,000 jobs and contributes $6.4 billion annually to Australia’s economy.